foundryvtt/crucible/docs/Character/Skills.md

 ...

 1. **Gymnast** - Specialists in acrobatic maneuvers which escape harm or tumble safely from great heights.
-2. **Climber** - Specialists in rapidly scaling vertical obstacles whether they be natural or urban.
+2. **Traceur** - Specialists in rapidly traversing obstacles and scaling surfaces whether they be natural or urban.
 3. **Dancer** - Specialists in the art of dance, from the ballroom to the mesmerizing contortions of a street performer.

 ### Perception